Writing copy is tough.

 You can thank processing fluency.

-Your opinion of content is influenced by the ease and speed with which you process it.
-If you have trouble processing written content, you experience negative emotions.
-You then misattribute those negative emotions to the content that you’re reading.
+If you have trouble processing written content, your brain experiences a negative emotion.
+It then misattributes that negative emotion to the content that you’re reading.

 Tactic 1: Choose Active Voice (Over Passive Voice)